likyoo/SemiCD-VL/README.md

 </div>

-We evaluate DiffMatch on 2 change detection datasets (LEVIR-CD and WHU-CD), where it achieves major gains over previous semi-supervised methods as shown exemplary below.
+We evaluate SemiCD-VL on 2 change detection datasets (LEVIR-CD and WHU-CD), where it achieves major gains over previous semi-supervised methods as shown exemplary below.

-If you find DiffMatch useful in your research, please consider citing:
+If you find SemiCD-VL useful in your research, please consider citing:

 ```
 @article{li2024diffmatch,